W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 featured_image: '/images/vincentiu-solomon-ln5drpv_ImI-unsplash.jpg'
 ---

-I'm a Jekyll fan boy and I have been tracking their progress for a few years now and as newer options emerge on the market, the better they seem to get.
+I love tools and services that can make my life much simpler.
+[Jekyll](https://jekyllrb.com/) is one of these and I've been fan boy for a few years now and as newer options emerge on the market, the better they seem to get.
 At least for me, they do!

 ![Jekyll logo from jekyllrb.com](https://jekyllrb.com/img/jekyll-og.png)